 Qucikly set up zero hours contracts with our handy template.

-elXtr is an online legal portal designed particularly for the smallest of small businesses.
+Clarkslegal provides legal tools and templates to help you take control of your company’s journey.
 Many small businesses find that they don’t need - or have the funds - to keep a lawyer on retainer, but when you do want legal advice, you want it to fit your needs as closely as possible.

-That’s why we’ve teamed up with elXtr to bring you quality, relevant legal documentation that you can customise to fit your individual needs.
+That’s why we’ve teamed up with Clarkslegal to bring you quality, relevant legal documentation that you can customise to fit your individual needs.

 - Should I form a limited liability partnership?